 Homeowners associations (HOA) typically define a neighborhood’s aesthetic rules and sometimes attempt to restrict your ability to go solar.
-D.C. does not have a law that prevents a homeowners association from blocking your ability to go solar.
+D.C. has a law that prevents a homeowners association from blocking your ability to go solar.
 Even with the law, you’ll still have to navigate your own HOA when you go solar.
 Check out our HOA action guide for some guidance.

 HOAs and solar access in D.C.

 While the District is a great place to go solar, it does pose some unique challenges.
-No rule currently prevents HOAs from blocking your ability to go solar.
-Plus, the prevalence of “pop-up” construction and the closeness of buildings means you may have a neighbor whose home or trees block your access to the sun’s rays.
+Thanks to a law passed in 2018, HOAs can’t block your ability to go solar.
+On the other hand, the prevalence of “pop-up” construction and the closeness of buildings means you may have a neighbor whose home or trees block your access to the sun’s rays.